targetteal/o2-pt/rule-book.md

 ## Adapt Mode

-The goal of the _Adapt Mode_ is to process tensions into structural changes in the _Circle_.
+The goal of the _Adapt Mode_ is to process _Tensions_ into structural changes in the _Circle_.
 These changes include:

 - Adding, removing or changing _Circle_ _Roles_;
 - Adding, removing or changing inner _Circles_;